llm-workflow-engine/llm-workflow-engine/README.md

 See [Presets](#presets) above to configure a preset using GPT-4

-Add the preset as the default preset on startup:
+Add the preset to the config file as the default preset on startup:

 ```yaml
 # This assumes you created a preset named 'gpt-4'